kloppen/bib-git/README.md

 Install hackers keyboard (optional)

-Install go, then git-lfs (which isn't availabel directly for termux, but can be built from source):
+Install go, then git-lfs (which isn't available directly for termux, but can be built from source):

 ```
 apt install git